 More often, we tend to stretch our Zoom calls beyond the meeting end time.
 This is another reason why we tend to feel more fatigued than usual and find it hard to get back to work.

-Sometimes, the best course of action is to stick to the meeting end time.
+Sometimes, the best course of action is to stick to the meeting's end time.
 To make sure the meeting ends on time, you can send out a meeting agenda so that you don’t end up discussing things outside the agenda.
+While sometimes it may be hard to get off the call, you can always get off the call by excusing yourself to focus on your daily work.

 There of course will be meetings that you can’t get out of, but there are some that you can choose not to attend.
-There can be a lot of pressure to attend all the meetings, but you can always stay updated by watching recordings or go through meeting notes later.
+There can be a lot of pressure to attend all the meetings but you can always stay updated by watching recordings or going through meeting notes later.

 For meetings that you absolutely need to attend, you can always turn your video off when you are not talking or presenting and choose to take a walk while being on the call.
 This can help you avoid the feeling of being constantly watched.